 Spatial prioritization in conservation planning have long focused on identifying areas with high species richness, thus maximizing the number of species safeguarded.
-However, these areas may not effectively capture areas with the most functionally diverse vulnerable species and therefore may fail to protect the full range of species’ roles in ecosystems.
+However, these areas may not effectively capture areas with the most functionally diverse and vulnerable species and therefore may fail to protect the full range of species’ roles in ecosystems.

 While the functional diversity of marine megafauna and its vulnerability to species extinction have been previously assessed, the biogeography of these patterns remain unknown.

+More specifically: we know global contributions, but local contributions and importance may vary, and we may see different species’ contributing most strongly in different regions.

+Are functional richness areas covered by species richness?

+Is there any overlap between areas of high functional richness and low redundancy?

 Objectives

-In this study we combined functional trait data with species’ global distributions in order to assess the spatial patterns of functional diversity of marine megafauna and pinpoint where their ecological contributions are most diverse and most vulnerable to species loss .
-Specifically, we identified and compared hotspots of species and functional richness and coldspots of functional redundancy, complementing trait-based with species-based prioritization approaches to identify areas of possible conservation interest.
-We further applied the recently proposed FUSE index to species communities of the most functionally rich and least functionally redundant marine provinces to indicate species of high conservation concern in the most diverse and vulnerable regions, respectively.
+Here, we combined functional trait data with species’ global distributions in order to assess the spatial patterns of functional diversity of marine megafauna and pinpoint where their ecological contributions are most diverse and most vulnerable to species loss .
+Specifically, we identified and compared hotspots of species and functional richness and those lacking functional redundancy to identify areas of conservation interest.
+Within these hotspots, we further applied the FUSE (Functionally Unique, Specialized and Endangered) index to identify species of high conservation concern inordinately supporting functional diversity.

 Results